alphagov/govwifi-database-backup/README.md

 The backup script runs as a scheduled container task using Amazon ECS.

+The [Dockerfile](./Dockerfile) is used when creating the ECR image which is deployed to our ECS containers

+The [docker-compose.yml](./docker-compose.yml) file is used for running github actions tests unit tests.
+The Dockerfile and the docker compose file are independent of each other and perform separate functions (but are both necessary).

 ## Getting started

 To build configure and run the application via docker-compose: